Master of Sierentz

 The Master of Sierentz was a painter who is seen as a successor of the Swiss painter Konrad Witz.
-He is mainly known for his two paintings of Saint Georg stabbing the dragon and Saint Martin of Tours dividing his coat in two sharing one half with a beggar which are assumed to have been painted between 1440 and 1450.
+He is mainly known for his two paintings of Saint George stabbing the dragon and Saint Martin of Tours dividing his coat in two and sharing one half with a beggar which are assumed to have been painted between 1440 and 1450.
 Both works are exhibited in the Kunstmuseum Basel.
-The two panels were for some time assumed to have been the wings of a retable at a church in Sierentz, a locality near Basel, hence the artists Notname "Master of Sierentz".
-But today, it can't be confirmed with certainty that the retables have stayed in Sierentz.
+The two panels were for some time assumed to have been the wings of a retable at a church in Sierentz, a locality near Basel, hence the artist's Notname "Master of Sierentz".
+It can't be confirmed with certainty that the retables were in Sierentz.
 The Master of Sierentz is not to be confused with the Master von 1445, who was initially seen as the painter of the two panels.

-The painting of the Saint Georg slaying the dragon
+The painting of the Saint George slaying the dragon

-The centre piece of the painting is Saint Georg slaying a dragon with a sword.
+The centre piece of the painting is Saint George slaying a dragon with a sword.
 Behind in the next level in the painting there are two smaller dragons one of them threatening a man laying near the rocks in between bones of skeletons.
 Again a level behind there is depicted the praying and kneeling princess before a parish, who according to the legend, was promised as a sacrifice to the dragon.
 Beside her there is a lamb in the grass.
 Through all levels there is a bright green color which darkens slowly, turning into blue with the further levels of the painting towards the horizon in the distance, mainly beginning at the shores of the water.
 On a hill in the background there is a castle and at every level towards the horizon on the painting, the dimensions of the figures become smaller.
 The painting is on panel and has the dimensions of 144 × 110,5 cm.